 You may have either laser or robotic surgery to remove the cancer.
 If this is not possible you will have open surgery.
 This means the surgeons will need to make an opening (incision) to remove the cancer.
 You may also need lymph nodes removed.
 This is called a neck dissection.
 Your doctors will explain what will be involved if you have surgery.

-You will also be asked if you would be willing to give samples of your blood and spit (oral fluid).
-The doctors will want a sample of your tissue (a biopsy) taken either when you were diagnosed or when you had surgery.
+You are asked if you would be willing to give samples of your blood and spit (oral fluid).
+The doctors want a sample of your tissue (a biopsy) taken either when you were diagnosed or when you had surgery.
 These samples will be used by researchers to try and learn more about how the cancer cells work and what effect the drugs have on them.
 You do not have to give these samples if you don’t want to.
 You can still take part in the trial.

 The amount of visits and time in hospital will depend on what treatment group you are in.

 After you finish treatment you see the doctors every month for the first year and then every 2 months in the second year.
 You have blood tests at these appointments and the doctors ask how you are.
 After 2 years you see the doctor once a year for 5 years.

 3 months after you finish treatment you have either a CT, MRI or PET-CT scan.
 If the doctors find any cancer in your neck on these scans you have surgery.

 The side effects you have will depend on which treatment group you are in.
 Your doctors will explain what side effects you can expect from your treatment.